-- There is a range of support with psychosocial issues available to employees - Would you like to learn more about a physically and psychologically healthy lifestyle, or the best way to set up your workplace (including for those working at home)?
+- There is a range of support to stay healthy and vital available to employees - Would you like to learn more about a physically and psychologically healthy lifestyle, or the best way to set up your workplace (including for those working at home)?
 You can read more about it here.